Initial Appearance - Juveniles

 - Plea of Not Guilty - If you plead not guilty, you are disagreeing that you committed the offense.
 At your Initial Appearance, your case will be scheduled for a Pre-trial Conference with the City's prosecuting attorney.

 Juvenile proceedings in municipal court for defendants under 17 years old in non-traffic matters are closed to the public with some exceptions.
-On the night of court, proceed to the Municipal Court Clerk window and print your name on the sign up sheet.
+On the night of court, proceed to the Municipal Court Clerk window to sign in.
 Take a seat in the lobby.
 The judge will call you into the courtroom when ready.
 If you intend to plea not guilty, you may submit the plea in writing prior to your scheduled Initial Appearance.
 The plea must include your name, address, phone number, citation number(s), court date, and not guilty plea statement, or you may use this form.
 You may submit the plea by mail, in person, or by email at email@example.com.
 Upon receipt, your case will be scheduled for a Pre-trial Conference.
 A notice with the date and time of your Pre-trial Conference will be mailed to the address on file, which is the same as listed on your citation.

 "Must I appear in court on the date set forth on my citation?"